Lately I’ve been fascinated by language, and this led me to ask one big question: why is there so much religion in swear words?

 Maybe it’s a stretch to think mere words could sway us this much, but language shouldn’t be underestimated.
 When it comes to our beliefs, if our thoughts are the most important part of them, our language is right after it.
 We can’t have thoughts without the language to form them, so the words we use directly affect the kinds of thoughts we have.
 It’s why in 1984, the Party was removing words related to rebellion - it would make rebellious thoughts impossible, thus rebellion itself impossible.
 It’s also why politicians are trained to pick their words extremely carefully, since the emotional effect of different words can greatly influence how we view an issue.

 I like to wonder, if these types of curse words weren’t used, how much would the world’s religious views change?
 Would people today be more or less religious than they are now?
 My own guess is people would be less so, although I don’t know how much.
 As much as language affects the world’s religions, it’s only one factor.

 Think about it: if some subtly referenced the zoo whenever they swore, the zoo would be much more important to them.
-They’d likely visit the zoo regularly, give money to their local zoos, ask their zoo for forgiveness after making mistakes, protest against businesses they think are anti-zoo, and say people who don’t go to the zoo our bound for eternal suffering.
+They’d likely visit the zoo regularly, give money to their local zoos, ask their zoo for forgiveness after making mistakes, protest against businesses they think are anti-zoo, and say people who don’t go to the zoo are bound for eternal suffering.